 - Lack of prenatal care.
 The later your prenatal care begins, the greater your risk of health complications during pregnancy.
 Lack of and delayed prenatal care are associated with preterm delivery.
 Make a doctor’s appointment as soon as you find out that you are pregnant.

 - Poor nutrition.
 Mothers with an extremely low body mass index have a higher risk of preterm delivery.
-Mothers with a generally poor nutritional status also have a greater risk.
-To reduce this risk, maintain a healthy weight and avoid yo-yo dieting.

 - Untreated infection.
 Infections, especially uterine and urinary tract infections, can increase the risk of premature birth.
 In fact, a high white blood cell count – a marker of infection – is the best predictor of preterm birth at 22 to 27 weeks gestation.